This post contains affiliate links (What's that?)

 Explore Animals: Provide the children with specimens, pets to observe, real photos of animals, pretend animals (to explore their characteristics ex. how many legs they have, how they eat, how they walk, etc.), their habitats, and life cycles.

-Explore Plants: Provide the children with a space to grow their own plants, different seeds to grow, discuss what plants need to grow (water, sun, oxygen).
+Explore Plants: Provide the children with a space to grow their own plants, a place to explore seeds, and discuss what plants need to grow (water, sun, oxygen).
 Explore the parts of a plant.
 Provide the children with a variety of cut up fruits and vegetables, Scales, Magnifying glasses, Photos of real fruits and vegetables.

 Explore the Human Body: Provide the children with sensory experiences that allow them to taste, touch, smell and see different items.
 Explore x-rays, and models,